werg/logic-extensions/Readme.md

 # logic-extensions

-A collection of extensions for the Clojure `core.logic` relational/logic programming library.
+A collection of extensions for the Clojure core.logic relational/logic programming library.

-Currently only contains `logic-extensions.multo`, but I have a few more ideas ;).
+Currently only contains [logic-extensions.multo](https://github.com/werg/logic-extensions/blob/master/src/logic_extensions/multo.clj), but I have a few more ideas ;).

 ## Install

-Add the following entry to your `project.clj` ```clojure :dependencies``` vector to include logic-extensions in your project, from [clojars](https://clojars.org/logic-extensions):
+Add the following entry to your `project.clj` `:dependencies` vector to include logic-extensions in your project, from [clojars](https://clojars.org/werg/logic-extensions):

 ```clojure
     [werg/logic-extensions "0.0.1-SNAPSHOT"]